ansyun/dpdk-nginx/README.md

 ####Support
 -------
-For free support, please use netdp team mail list at zimeiw@163.com. or QQ Group:86883521
+For free support, please use netdp team mail list at zimeiw@163.com, or QQ Group:86883521, or https://dpdk-odp.slack.com.